xLightsSequencer/xLights/README.txt

                   This failure was found when testing a sequence of 900K channels on a MAC -- enh (dkulp)   Add begin/end effect transitions -- enh (gil)     Update Morph to use all 8 colors allowing 6 color tails.
-   -- enh (keithsw) Add video effect.
+   -- enh (keith) Add video effect.
 Now supports *.mp4, *.mpg, *.avi, *.mov, *.flv, *.mkv, *.asf -- bug (gil)     Fix crash when moving effect left or right with arrow keys and not timing track active.
 Fixes #473.
-   -- enh (keithsw) Replace media handling with ffmpeg and SDL eliminating the VBR problem and adding new media support.
+   -- enh (keith) Replace media handling with ffmpeg and SDL eliminating the VBR problem and adding new media support.
-   -- enh (keithsw) Add tooltips to explain controller and channel a xLights channel maps to -- enh (keithsw) Handle movement of show directory (as long as it isnt renamed) automatically 2016.9  Feb 24, 2016
+   -- enh (keith) Add tooltips to explain controller and channel a xLights channel maps to -- enh (keith) Handle movement of show directory (as long as it isnt renamed) automatically 2016.9  Feb 24, 2016
    -- enh (gil)   Allow single effect to be moved left and right using arrow keys if timing grid is active.
    -- enh (gil)   Allow single effect to be moved up and down on grid.
 No longer restricted to a single model.
-   -- enh (keithsw) Add description against rows on the setup tab Issue #422 -- enh (keithsw) Add View->Windows->Dock All menu item to wrangle all free windows back into their docked position -- enh (gil)   Pictures effect change: Separate scale as an independent parameter and allow start and end scaling motions.
+   -- enh (keith) Add description against rows on the setup tab Issue #422 -- enh (keith) Add View->Windows->Dock All menu item to wrangle all free windows back into their docked position -- enh (gil)   Pictures effect change: Separate scale as an independent parameter and allow start and end scaling motions.
 Fixes #451.
    -- bug (gil)   Fix bug when pasting single effects and fix copy row bug when multiple effects are selected.
    -- bug (gil)   Clear waveform when switching to an animation.
 Fixes #469.